 Warm a small amount of vegetable oil in a frying pan and stir-fry the ground pork over medium heat.
-When it turns brown and releases some of its oil, add [A] and stir-fry vigorously.
-Parboil the spinach in lightly salted water, drain and chop into easy to eat lengths.
+When it turns brown and releases some of its oil, add [A] and stir-fry thoroughly.
+Parboil the spinach in lightly salted water, drain and chop into easy-to-eat lengths.

 Put [B] into a serving bowl without mixing.

-Bring water to a boil in a pot, add and stir the noodles and boil the noodles according to the instructions on the package.
+Bring water to a boil in a pot.
+Separate the noodles as you add them to the pot, and boil according to the instructions on the package.
 In a separate pot, warm the chicken stock and soy milk over medium-low heat, making sure not to bring to a boil.

-Pour the heated soup into the serving bowl.
+Pour the heated soup into a serving bowl.
 Add the boiled and drained noodles, making sure to pick them up with chopsticks to untangle them before placing them in the soup.
-Top with the ground pork and spinach and sprinkle chili oil to taste.
+Top with the ground pork and spinach, and sprinkle chili oil to taste.